informaticmonad/bibframe/model/bfrare.md

 * label: added materials
 * refines: <http://bibfra.me/vocab/rare/userEngagement>
-* description: Description of materials added to the resource by a user, such as extra-illustrations and insertions.
+* description: Description of materials added to the resource by a user, such as extra-illustrations and insertions
 * value: Literal
 * scope: <http://bibfra.me/vocab/rare>